 Core & Main (CNM)

-Core & Main piques our interest.
-Its impressive sales growth and high returns on capital tee it up for fast and profitable expansion.― StockStory Analyst Team
+We love companies like Core & Main.
+Its superior revenue growth and returns on capital show it can achieve fast and profitable expansion.
+StockStory Analyst Team

 2. Summary